Qualcomm kicks off defense in FTC trial by showing its mobile chip prowess

 Jacobs, considered one of the pioneers in mobile communications technology, testified about the early years of Qualcomm.
 The idea to use Code Division Multiple Access (CDMA) technology for phones came to him while driving in San Diego, he said, and the company outfitted a fan with the technology to demonstrate how it could work.

-Qualcomm decided to start licensing its technology to get enough funding to do more R&D on CDMA, Jacobs said.
+Qualcomm decided to start licensing its technology to get enough funding to do more research and development on CDMA, Jacobs said.
 The first licensee was AT&T, followed by Motorola, Nokia and others.
-Qualcomm charged an up-front fee and then royalties based on sales of CDMA devices.
+Qualcomm charged an upfront fee and then royalties based on sales of CDMA devices.

 "Everything was negotiated," Jacobs said.
 "We [wanted] something low enough that it did not impede progress should this become a commercial product.
 We wanted to see this used as broadly as possible worldwide."